 Text - 3:1

-The objections: i] Paul's thesis devalues the covenant, v1-4: If God's righteous judgment, of blessing or cursing, is irrespective of a person's submission to the law, then the covenant is without any value.
+The first objection - Paul's thesis devalues the covenant, v1-4: If God's righteous judgment, of blessing or cursing, is irrespective of a person's submission to the law, then the covenant is without any value.
 To this assertion Paul states that for the Jew, there was great value in their possession of the covenant.
 Just in the possession of God's very word's there is advantage.
-Although Israel was not covenant compliant, their failure has not frustrated God's full realization of the covenant's promised blessings.
+Although Israel was not covenant compliant, their failure has not frustrated God's full realisation of the covenant's promised blessings.

-tou Ioudaiou (oV) gen. "is there in being a Jew" - of the Jew.
-The genitive is adjectival, possessive; "what therefore is the excessive thing belonging to the Jew?" = "then what advantage has the Jew?", Berkeley.
+tou Ioudaiou (oV) gen. "is there in being a Jew" - of the jew.
+The genitive is adjectival, possessive / subjective; "what therefore is the excessive thing belonging to the Jew?" = "then what advantage has the Jew?", Berkeley.

-hJ wfeleia (a) "value" - [what is] the gain, advantage, profit, value.
+hJ wfeleia (a) "value" - [or what is] the gain, advantage, profit, value.
 "What is the use of circumcision?", Barclay, "value", Longenecker.

 thV peritomhV (h) gen. "is there in circumcision" - of the circumcision.
 The genitive is adjectival, possessive; "what benefit is there in possessing circumcision?" = as NIV.